Other Structures Coverage Explained: What Coverage B Protects

 Pincher's Pro Tip

-Inventory all your detached structures and estimate their individual rebuild costs.
-If the total exceeds your current Coverage B limit, contact your insurer to increase it — the premium bump is usually minor compared to the protection you gain.
+Inventory all your detached structures and estimate their individual 2026 rebuild costs (roughly $50 to $70 per square foot for a detached garage).
+If the total exceeds your current Coverage B limit, contact your insurer to increase it.
+The premium bump is usually minor compared to the protection you gain.

 10% Limit Is Sufficient